gbordyugov/batuketa/README.md

 `poetry install`), any command prefixed by "poetry run" will be automagically executed in this virtual environment.

-Those steps are needed to build and install the package:
+Those steps are needed to build and install the package, and to run a sample training/evalution script:

 1. Clone repository and `cd` into it.
 1. Make sure you've got the latest version of the `poetry` tool